NetworkBlockDevice/nbd/doc/proto.md

     available to select where no query is given), send sufficient context records back to allow a client with knowledge of the namespace to select any context.
-Each namespace returned MUST still satisfy the rules for namespaces (i.e. they must begin with the relevant namespace, followed by a colon, then printable non-whitespace UTF-8 characters, with the entire string not exceeding 255 bytes).
+Each namespace returned MUST  begin with the relevant namespace, followed by a colon, then printable non-whitespace UTF-8 characters or spaces, with the entire string not exceeding 255 bytes.
 This may be helpful where a client can construct algorithmic queries.
 For instance, a client might reply simply with the namespace with no leaf-name (e.g.
     'X-FooBar:') or with a range of values (e.g.